Sort roles and run the game with this role’s mechanics handled automatically.Try the Game Companion

 The Maniac: Solo Killer Strategy

-Playing the third faction — target selection, endgame math, and surviving town votes.
+Playing the third faction — target selection, endgame math, and surviving village votes.

 Everyone is your enemy.
-The Citizens want to vote you out.
-The Mafia wants you dead.
-You kill alone, you strategize alone, and you win alone — by being the last person standing.
+The Villagers want to vote you out.
+The Werewolves want you gone.
+You act alone, you strategize alone, and you win alone — by being the last person standing.
 The Maniac is the hardest role in the game because you're fighting a two-front war with zero allies.

 Role Card